GoogleChromeLabs/confluence/README.md

 past.
 This avoids penalizing The Browser for making a change (i.e., shipping or removing an API) when other browsers respond in kind.
 Currently, the Grace Period used for all metrics that have one is one year.
-The "a year later" in the above example refers to the Aggressive Removal Grace Period.
+The "a year later" in the above example refers to the Lone Removal Grace Period.

 *API Confluence metrics* are API counts assessed for a particular browser at a particular point in time.
 Most metrics are computed on every date that *any* browser has a major release.
 Some metrics are only computed on dates when The Browser has a major release.

-### API Velocity
+### API Count

 #### Definition

-The API Velocity metric contains three values; the total number of APIs provided as of the latest browser release, the number of APIs removed (since the previous release) and the number of APIs added (since the previous release).
+The API Count metric contains three values; the total number of APIs provided as of the latest browser release, the number of APIs removed (since the previous release) and the number of APIs added (since the previous release).
 This metric is computed on dates when The Browser has a major release.